 How did you hear about xylitol?

-How did you implement xylitol into the office?
+How did you implement xylitol into your practice?